MicrosoftDocs/MIMDocs/MIMDocs/prepare-server-ws2016.md

 Set up the server security policy to allow the newly-created accounts to run as services.
 > [!NOTE]
-> Depending on configuration single server(all-in-one) or distributed server you only need to add based on role of the member machine like synchronization server.
+> Depending on your configuration, single server(all-in-one) or distributed servers you only need to add, based on role of the member machine, like synchronization server.

 1. Launch the Local Security Policy program

 2. Navigate to **Local Policies > User Rights Assignment**.

-3. On the details pane, right click on **Log on as a service**, and select **Properties**.
+3. On the details pane, right-click on **Log on as a service**, and select **Properties**.

     ![Local Security Policy image](media/MIM-DeployWS3.png)